Medically Reviewed By

 Second Opinion

 The Butchart System is the oldest staging system for pleural mesothelioma.
 It focuses on the size of tumors and where they’ve spread.
-In stage 4, the mesothelioma cells have spread via the bloodstream to distant organs, such as the liver or brain.
+In stage 4, the mesothelioma cells have spread through the bloodstream to distant organs, such as the liver or brain.

 The Brigham System focuses on whether surgery is an option.
 It was designed by esteemed mesothelioma specialist Dr. David Sugarbaker when he worked at Brigham and Women’s Hospital in Boston.
 Since stage 4 mesothelioma has spread to distant organs and lymph nodes, this system does not consider stage 4 mesothelioma to be operable.

-The peritoneal cancer index (PCI) classifies the extent of peritoneal mesothelioma within the abdominal cavity.
-This area is split into 13 regions, and each region receives a score between 0 and 3.
-The score is based on the extent of tumors in the region, with 3 signaling that tumors cover the region and 0 meaning that tumors aren’t present.
+The abdomen is split into 13 regions, and each region receives a score between 0 and 3.
+The score is based on the extent of tumors in the region, with 3 signaling that tumors cover the majority of the region and 0 meaning that tumors aren’t present.

 Frequently Asked Questions About Stage 4 Mesothelioma

-What happens in stage 4 mesothelioma?
+What defines stage 4 mesothelioma?

 What are the symptoms of stage 4 mesothelioma?

-How long can you live with stage 4 mesothelioma?
+How long do people live with stage 4 mesothelioma?

+People are diagnosed with stage 4 mesothelioma less than 15% of the time.
 In one study, around 13% of mesothelioma cases were diagnosed in stage 4.
 Fortunately, around 12% of the stage 4 cases were misdiagnosed by stage, later changing to a lower stage with a better prognosis.

 What are the treatment options for stage 4 mesothelioma?